cassidoxa/murahdahla/README.md

 # Overview

-Murahdahla is a bot that administrates asynchronous [ALttPR](https://alttpr.com) races based on the [serenity](https://github.com/serenity-rs/serenity) Rust library.
+Murahdahla is a bot that administrates asynchronous races, mostly designed around randomizers, based on the [serenity](https://github.com/serenity-rs/serenity) Rust crate.
+This bot was inspired by/a clone of the seed-of-the-week bot written by Neerm for the FF4 Free Enterprise community.

-# Setup
+# Requirements

+Setting up and running this bot requires some familiarity with linux, MySQL, Cargo, and some basic system administration skills.
+It may work on other unix-like operating systems as well.
+Building and running on Windows is probably possible but not currently supported.
+There are some difficulties related to compiling the diesel-cli tool on Windows.

+## 1. Minimum Rust version: 1.48

 Building requires the Rust compiler and Cargo.
 You can find these in your distro's repo or they can be installed via [rustup](https://rustup.rs) (the preferred method.)

+## 2. MySQL

+The bot uses a MySQL database on the backend

+## 3. libmysqlclient

+The diesel-cli tool requires this library to build.
+It should be available in your distro's repository.
+(Note: I'm 80% sure this is the correct library.
+You may need `libmysqlclient-dev`.
+If this is not the case or another library is required please let me know.)

+## 4. diesel-cli

+Once you have Cargo you can install this by running `cargo install diesel_cli --no-default-features --features "mysql"`

+# Setup

 ## 1. Clone this repo

-## 2. Setting up environment variables
+## 2. Copy the .env example

-Copy and rename `.env.example` to `.env`.
+Copy and rename `.env.example` to `.env` by running `cp .env.example .env`.

 ## 3. Diesel Setup

-Murahdahla requires a MySQL database and uses the [Diesel ORM](https://github.com/diesel-rs/diesel) to manage the database.
-First install `diesel-cli` by running

-`cargo install diesel_cli --no-default-features --features "mysql"`

-Put the database URL in your `.env` file.
+Put the database URL in your `.env` file in the DATABASE\_URL environment variable.
 Then run `diesel setup`.
-If the database needs to be migrated following an update, you must run `diesel migration run` after pulling the update.
-Refer to the MySQL documentation for instructions on setting up a database.
+If the database needs to be migrated following an update, run `diesel migration run` or `diesel database reset` (note: this will drop all existing tables) after pulling the update.
+I will do my best to note when a migration is required in release notes or contact bot operators ahead of time.
+Refer to the MySQL documentation for instructions on setting up and managing a database.

 ## 4. Compile

 You can compile this program by running `cargo build --release` from the main directory.
 This pulls in all the dependencies from crates.io and requires an internet connection.
-After compiling the binary will be located in `murahdahla/target/release`.
+After compiling, the binary will be located in `murahdahla/target/release`.
+The program must be run from a working directory containing the .env file with the proper variables.

-# Running the Bot and Managing Permissions
+# Managing Permissions

 Please see the Discord documentation on [bots and apps](https://discordapp.com/developers/docs/intro#bots-and-apps).
 Also see instructions for adding a bot you're hosting yourself [here.](https://github.com/jagrosh/MusicBot/wiki/Adding-Your-Bot-To-Your-Server)
 Running this bot requires creating an application and a bot user.
 The bot requires the following
 permissions: Manage Roles, Send Messages, Manage Messages, View Channels, and Read Message History.
-Add the bot's token into the appropriate field in your `.env` file.
+One you have a bot token, add it into your `.env` file.
 Adding a bot to your server automatically gives that bot its own role, named after the bot.
 You may need to set these permissions manually on that role.

-Murahdahla depends on three channels and two roles for administrating async races: a submission channel where times are entered, a leaderboard channel where a leaderboard for the current race is displayed, and a spoiler channel where people can discuss the game, visible only after submitting a time.
-The first channel should be visible to everyone on the server, the rest should be visible only to those with a "spoilers" role that you create and enter into the `.env` file by its name.

-The second role is a bot admin role; the bot will only accept commands to start and stop races from users with this role.
-Create this role (or use an existing role) and add its name to `.env`.
-You must also add the channels into `.env` by their channel number, which is the last number after the final slash `/` in the URL when that channel is opened.

-Once the binary is generated, you can move it and run it anywhere, as long as the `.env` file is in the directory it's being run from with all the fields filled in correctly.

-Notes: Currently Murahdahla only supports async races in one server per bot client.
-Adding the bot to multiple servers and running multiple races concurrently will result in unintened behavior.
+Also note that Discord roles have a hierarchy.
+The bot will only add and remove roles that you explicitly designate.
+If you encounter problems assigning or removing a spoiler role, check to make sure that it's correctly place in the role hierarchy.

+A server owner will be able to run all bot commands (listed below.)
+Additionally, an owner can assign a "mod" role and an "admin" role to give other server members permission to run certain commands.

-Only games generated by v31 of the randomizer and customizer are supported.
+Note: Only regular games generated by versions of supported randomizers at the time of release are supported.
+Some "special" games like ALTTPR festives may not work correctly and there may be a gap between a new version of a randomizer and its games being supported.

+# Groups

+Before starting a race, a server owner or admin must add a group with the `!addgroup` command and a yaml file attached (see the example in this repo.)
+Groups are composed of three channels and a spoiler role: a submission channel where races are started and where runners enter their times, a leaderboard channel where the bot displays a leaderboard for a currently active race, and a spoiler channel where runners can discuss the current game.

+Only the bot should have permissions to send messages in the leaderboard channel and the spoiler role should gate access to both the leaderboard and spoiler channels.
+You will have to configure this yourself as the bot currently will not do it automatically.
+Additionally, all the channels and roles contained in a yaml file must exist before the bot will accept it.

+**NOTE: When a group is active, all messages in the submission channel will be deleted!
+This is intentional.
+This includes commands and time submissions**

 # Starting and Stopping Races

-To start a race, a user with the bot admin role can use the `!start` command followed by a permalink to the game they want to race (ex: `!start https://alttpr.com/en/h/R6vBYxW5MP`).
-When you want to stop the race, you can use the `!stop` command, which removes the spoiler role from everyone who has it and edits the leaderboard into that game's message in the submission channel.
-If you start a new race without running the `!stop` command, the bot will automatically end the old race and move the leaderboard.
+Once you have a group set up, you can start a race.
+Races are timed by real-time (RTA) or in-game time (IGT.)
+There are separate commands for each, `!rtastart [argument]` and `!igtstart [argument]`.
+The argument you pass can be a URL to a randomizer game's permalink or some information about a game that will let participants play the same game.
+If you pass a URL and the bot supports that randomizer, it will gather some informatio about it to display.
+The bot will send one message in the leaderboard channel and one in the submission channel with the information you've provided (so theoretically a user who knows there is an active race can just look at that channel and have what they need to get started.)

+When a race is stopped, the leaderboard moves from the leaderboard channel to the submission channel.
+A race can be stopped with the `!stop` command or simply by starting a new race with another start command.

+# Bot Commands

+## Admin Commands

+**!addgroup** - Requires an attached yaml file (see example in this repo.)
+Adds a channel group.
+Multiple, non-overlapping channel groups can exist per server.

+**!removegroup [name]** - Removes a group with the name supplied.

+**!listgroups** - Sends a DM with a list of names of current groups.

+**!setadminrole [role name]** - Sets a role that will allow users with that role to run admin commands.

+**!setmodrole [role name]** - Sets a role that will allow users with that role to run mod commands.

+**!removeadminrole [role name]** - Removes previously set admin role.
+Users with that role will no longer be able to run admin commands.

+**!removemodrole [role name]** - Removes previously set mod role.

+## Mod Commands

+**!igtstart/!rtastart [URL or game info]**

+**!refresh** - Refreshes the leaderboard from the database.

+**!removetime [runner name]** - Removes a runner's submission from the leaderboard and their spoiler role.

+**!settime [runner name] [time]** - Changes the time of a runner's existing submission

+**!setcollection [runner name] [collection rate]** - Changes the collection rate of a runner's existing submission, if collection rate is being used for that game.

+# Support

+This bot is still a work in progress.
+It has been known to break or work incorrectly on occasion.
+I am willing to provide support and bug fixes provided you are running the bot on linux.
+Feel free to file a github issue or contact me on discord.
+If you don't have my contact info on discord, the person running the bot or the person who told you about this bot likely does.
+Please try to provide logs if available.
+If the bot is panicking/crashing, you can run it with `RUST_BACKTRACE=1` to get a backtrace.

+# Acknowledgements

+I would like to thank a few people for their help and assistance.
+First and foremost, Synack from the ALTTPR community has been a great help.
+Hosting an instance of the bot, providing logs, giving advice, and generally being a very solid guy.
+Thank you as well to timp and the GMP community for using the bot and providing feedback.
+Big thanks to Neerm for developing the original seed-of-the-week bot whose functionality this is based on.